 Architizer Journal is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

 When it comes to reference books, architects probably have it better than most.
-While manuals for many professions tend to be vast written tomes, good architecture reference books are cleanly illustrated graphic collections, frequently seen as works of art in their own right.
+While manuals for many professions tend to be vast written tomes, the best architecture books and field guides for reference purposes are cleanly illustrated graphic collections, frequently seen as works of art in their own right.

-Below is a collection of best of the best – both perennial favorites and lesser known volumes.
-Either way, these books have proven their worth to architects not only for the information they provide, but the way they provide it.
+Below is a collection of best architecture books for referencing — both perennial favorites and lesser known volumes.
+Whether you are an aspiring Frank Lloyd Wright or a budding Frank Gehry, these books will prove their worth to you — not only for the information they provide, but the way they provide it.

-One of many architecture reference books authored by the well-known Francis D.K.
+One of many architecture books authored by the well-known Francis D.K.
 Ching, Design Drawing is a great place to start.
-Whether you’re just beginning to learn about the field or a seasoned pro revisiting fundamentals, it covers how to draw at the most basic level.
+Whether you’re just beginning to learn about architectural design or you’re a seasoned pro revisiting fundamentals, it covers how to draw at the most basic level.
 Eschewing complex technical details, this book addresses drawing items like forms, voids, shadows, perspectives and other staples of hand drawing, illustrated throughout with architectural examples.

 Another Ching book frequently seen in first-year studios, this one is a logical next step that narrows in on drawing specifically for architectural purposes.
 Focused mostly on the graphic conventions of technical drawing, it’s a comprehensive resource for a wide range of architectural representation standards in professional use.
 Despite constant technological change in the way architectural drawing is produced, this volume endures because the visual language it employs is both timeless and universal.

-Long considered a sort of bible for architects, this massive volume comprehensively documents nearly every design element found in a building.
+Long considered a sort of bible for architects and architecture students alike, this massive volume comprehensively documents nearly every design element found in a building.
 Spanning past to present, it covers Greek proportion systems and barrier-free design, explains structural load calculations and breaks down every component of modern construction assemblies.
 It’s extremely thorough but easy to get lost in if you’re not already familiar with design and construction – which explains why it’s a common sight on the desks of young architects and experienced practitioners alike.